singlestore-labs/singlestore-wasm-toolkit/examples/rust/usergenerator/README.md

   SORT KEY (created)
 );

-CREATE OR REPLACE FUNCTION `gen-users` RETURNS TABLE AS WASM FROM INFILE '/usergenerator.wasm' WITH WIT FROM INFILE '/usergenerator.wit';
+CREATE OR REPLACE FUNCTION `gen-users` RETURNS TABLE AS WASM FROM LOCAL INFILE '/usergenerator.wasm' WITH WIT FROM LOCAL INFILE '/usergenerator.wit';

 -- Test your new function!
 SELECT * FROM `gen-users`(100);